canada-ca/open-source-logiciel-libre/en/guides/using-open-source-software.md

 #### Security Assesments

 Although OSS code is auditable, this does not necessarily mean it is secure.
-The quality of the code and the typical response time for patching security-related flaws help indicate the security level of the software. **Should have a process to list all packages and maintain versions, just like any other software.**
+The quality of the code and the typical response time for patching security-related flaws help indicate the security level of the software.

+**note:** Should have a process to list all packages and maintain versions.

 ## Legal Compliance